Baron Health Care Fund®: Navigating the Complex and Rapidly Changing Health Care Landscape

 A Differentiated Approach to Health Care

 Baron Health Care Fund takes a distinct approach to investing in health care.
-While we can invest across all market caps and geographies, we hold just 30 to 60 stocks at any one time, fewer than the 529 holdings in its primary benchmark or the 75 stocks in the average fund in Morningstar’s health care category.
-The Fund’s top 10 holdings represent 54.7% of the portfolio, reflecting the high conviction of its managers.
+While we can invest across all market caps and geographies, we hold just 30 to 60 stocks at any one time, fewer than the more than 532 holdings in its primary benchmark or the roughly 75 stocks in the average fund in Morningstar’s health care category.
+The Fund’s top 10 holdings represent 64.2% of the portfolio, reflecting the high conviction of its manager.

 At the same time, the Fund is well diversified across sub-industries, with a focus on equipment and life sciences tools companies, pharmaceuticals, biotechnology, and managed health care.
 Its relatively higher growth, smaller market cap makeup also distinguishes us from many of our competitors and the benchmark.